 Physiological signs of dependence, including tolerance and withdrawal, occur when anyone uses opioids over an extended period.
 For example, chronic pain patients often find that their usual dose eventually becomes less efficient than it used to be initially.
 Addiction, on the other hand, refers to a pattern of behaviors marked by intense cravings for the drug.
 Addiction encompasses a behavioral, psychological, and emotional response, while opioid dependence refers to the body’s physiological response to opioids.
 Treating both aspects of problematic opioid use is the best way to achieve a long-lasting recovery.

 For over 24 years, people from all over the world have chosen Waismann Method as their opioid detox provider.We know the challenges you face and the importance of creating a unique and personal experience for you right from the start.

 Signs of Opioid Abuse

 Because our society stigmatizes addiction, many people struggling with their opioid use hide that fact from their friends and family members.
-In fact, some individuals even conceal their opioid problem from themselves, coming up with elaborate rationalizations for their increasing need to take pills.
+Some individuals even conceal their opioid problem from themselves, coming up with elaborate rationalizations for their increasing need to take pills.
 Check the following signs of opioid abuse to see if they seem familiar:

 As reviewed above, opioid abuse results in signs of physiological dependence on the drug.
-This may include tolerance or withdrawal symptoms.
+These signs may include tolerance or withdrawal symptoms.
 Some common physiological symptoms include: